Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/03_Lidar_Integration/03b_Data_Acquisition_and_Processing_Pipeline.md

     *   Finally, the two resulting lists of mapped objects are concatenated into a single, unified `fixtures` array for the room.

 4.  **Final Data Assembly:** The extracted `planId`, `name`, `thumbnailUrl`, and the processed array of `rooms` (each now containing its calculated area and unified `fixtures` list) are assembled into a clean, standardized `CleanedPlanData` object, which is then ready for persistence in the database.
 This multi-step, hybrid approach is essential for navigating the idiosyncrasies of the MagicPlan API and constructing a reliable data model.

+### 3.2.3 Automated Fixture Recognition and Classification

+*This section will explain the implementation of an autofill feature for fixture recognition, including the ability for users to override the automated suggestions.
+The algorithms detailed in the previous section for processing `furnitures` and `wall_items` form the basis of this automated recognition.
+The system maps raw names like "Bathtub" or "Shower" to internal system categories, which then autofill the relevant measurement fields in the user interface, streamlining the configuration process.*

+### 3.2.4 Data Persistence

+*This section will describe the pipeline for processing floor plan data, including the analysis of the JSON structure, the algorithms used for fixture detection, and the methods for data storage.
+The final step in the pipeline is storing the processed floor plan data.
+This involves saving the structured `CleanedPlanData` object, including all rooms and their recognized fixtures, into the PostgreSQL database.
+This ensures the data is readily available for the recommendation algorithms without needing to re-process the raw API response for every user session, thereby improving system performance and creating a persistent record of the project.*

 ---